Why you need an innovation strategy ASAP (with tips to get started)

 Innovation is a team sport, but you need to ensure it’s clear who will be accountable for ensuring your investments are successful.
 At some organizations, this could be a Chief Innovation Officer, but for many, it may also involve individuals within your business's different profit and loss centers.

-Once you know who is accountable for what, you can set goals and identify metrics to ensure you're making progress on your objectives.
+Once you know who is accountable for what, you can set goals and identify innovation metrics to ensure you're making progress on your objectives.
 When setting metrics, try to measure rates or percentages rather than counts, as these will give you a clearer picture of progress toward your innovation and strategy goals.

 Create an innovation portfolio